ryjones/hyperledger-hip/HIPs/firefly.md

 ## Abstract

 FireFly is a multiparty system for enterprise data flows, powered by blockchain.
-It solves all of the layers of complexity that sit between the low level blockchain and high level business processes and user interfaces.
-FireFly enables developers to build blockchain apps for enterprises up to 100x faster by allowing them to focus on business logic instead of infrastructure.
+Enterprise use cases often require a mix of off-chain and on-chain activities to implement a use case end-to-end.
+FireFly provides a set of pre-integrated runtimes and an API to build event-driven, multi-party applications with a combination of off-chain data flows and on-chain transactions.

 ## Context